 The car won’t format a drive automatically, so make sure you do that manually.
 I’ve met some who didn’t do that and only found out nothing had been recorded after the fact.

 Finally, avoid using any security for the drive, such as password-protecting it — the car has no mechanism to handle that.
 That said, pick one of those day-to-day options on the list of best portable drives below.

 Sentry Mode is part of the car’s Autopilot feature, so it uses quite a bit of energy.

 Specifically, the features drain about 1 mile worth of energy per hour, or a few percent every night on my Model Y.

 The actual energy consumption varies from one car to another and also depends on the number of activities around the vehicle, but overall, it’s relatively minimum.
 Also, Sentry Mode is unavailable when the car’s battery reaches 20 percent.

-I just park the car walk away, knowing that the car would lock itself with Sentry Mode engaged.
-And when I get back, the screen will show me any recorded events that I should view.
+So, I just park the car and walk away, knowing that the car would lock itself with Sentry Mode engaged.
+And when I get back, the screen will show me any recorded events I should review.

 And that brings us to the Sentry Mode’s video quality.

 On Model Y, the Sentry Mode records videos using 1280 x 980 resolutions at 30 frames per second and 4388kbps bitrate.
 So it’s between HD (720p) and Full HD (1080p).